TobitVt/FileWatchdog/README.md

 - Full change detection and classification, exposed identically through both the CLI and GUI
 - One baseline per folder, managed automatically — no manual naming required
 - Noise-folder exclusion and fault-tolerant scanning

-**Possible future extensions**: CSV/JSON export of results, a progress indicator during large scans (the scanning function already supports an optional progress callback), and a view for browsing/managing multiple saved baselines.
+- a progress indicator during large scans (the scanning function already supports an optional progress callback)

+**Possible future extensions**: CSV/JSON export of results, and a view for browsing/managing multiple saved baselines.

 **Core principle**: The scanning and comparison logic remains completely independent of persistence and UI — the CLI and GUI are two thin front-ends over one shared, tested core.